 - Are landlords permitted to recover damages from an evicted tenant?

 Yes.
-In Connecticut, if a landlord terminates a lease because the tenant committed a breach of the rental agreement, the landlord may recover damages including the amount of rent agreed to by the parties but unpaid by the tenant.
+In Hawaii, if a landlord terminates a lease because the tenant committed a breach of the rental agreement, the landlord may recover damages including the amount of rent agreed to by the parties but unpaid by the tenant.

 COVID-19 Changes to Hawaii Landlord-Tenant Laws